-Even a small amount of debt can grow into a monstrous task when interest rates are high.
-One option is the balance transfer check.
+Even a small amount of debt can grow into a monstrous burden when interest rates are high.
+One solution is a balance transfer check.
 These are blank checks usually sent to your mailbox by a credit card company that wants to make you an offer on a new balance transfer credit card.

 How can you use a balance transfer check?

 A balance transfer check can be written directly to another lender you have a balance with, or made out to yourself and cashed.
 In either case, the amount written is then applied to your balance with the credit card company the check is from.
 You can write the checks only for amounts up to the credit limit allowed by the lender.

 Is using a balance transfer check a good deal?

 Here are examples of features to look for: